Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Methods

 for the photon-shot-noise-limited (PSNL) sensitivity of a cw magnetometer \cite{dreau_paper}.
 From this formula it is often assumed, that the sensitivity scales linearly with enhanced contrast, however, this is only valid in the small contrast regime.
 In laser threshold magnetometry (LTM), where strong contrasts are achieved, this formula is not valid.
 The signal strength at the inflection point is $I(\nu_{\mathrm{ip}})=I_0(1-3C/4)$.
 Thus, the assumption $I(\nu_{\mathrm{ip}})\approx I_0$ is only valid for small contrast.
 Furthermore, the point of optimal sensitivity is shifted for larger contrast from the inflection point closer to the minimum of the ODMR curve.
 The fully correct formula for the PSNL sensitivity without the small contrast approximation is determined by not fixing the operating point to the inflection point and not fixing the signal to the baseline signal.
 The formula is derived in detail in \cite{yves_paper} and can be given as a correction factor to the approximated formula

-where $S_C$ describes the contrast-dependent shift of the optimal operating point (oop),
+where $S_C$ describes the contrast-dependent shift of the optimal operating point (oop) \cite{yves_paper},

-\cite{yves_paper}.
 Approaching unitary contrast shifts the operating point from the inflection point to the minimum of the ODMR resonance.
 The general equation for the PSNL scales super-linearly with the ODMR contrast, leading to an even stronger improvement when approaching unitary contrast.
-For a contrast of $C$=\SI{99.99}{\percent}, the correction factor between the general equation \ref{eq:psnl_new} and the approximated equation \ref{eq:psnl_old} is approximately three.
+For a contrast of $C$=\SI{99.99}{\percent}, the correction factor between the general equation \ref{eq:psnl_new} and the approximated equation \ref{eq:psnl_old} is approximately three, while additionally having the typical linear improvement of PSNL with contrast.